ibm-cloud-docs/api-handbook/design/types.md

    7159](https://datatracker.ietf.org/doc/html/rfc7159#section-3){: external}, `true`, `false`, and `null` values are called "literal names," but in this document we refer to them as "JSON keywords."

+[^legacy-string-formats]: The `email` format is permitted as a specialization of the string type, but is expected to become its own first-class type in a future update to the handbook.
+The `password` format is permitted as a hint that the string's value is sensitive, but is expected to be phased out in favor of a more robust mechanism once one is available.